DevFdo/airbrb/README.md

 7. Logs out of the application successfully
 8. Logs back into the application successfully

-- (If working in a pair) also required to write a test for another path through the program, describing the steps and the rationale behind this choice in `TESTING.md`
-- (If working solo) include a short rationale of the testing you have undertaken within `TESTING.md`

-#### Advice for Component Testing

-- Find a simple primitive component you've written, and if you don't have one, write one.
-This could include a common button you use, or a popup, or a box, or an input.
-Often examples of these are just MUI or other library components you might have wrapped slightly and includes some props you've passed in
-- Simply write some unit tests that check that for a given prop input, the component behaves in a certain way (e.g. action or visual display), etc etc
-- E.G. Creating a `MyButton` that wraps a MUI `Button`.
-- E.G. A simple example is the list of bookings.
-It takes in booking informed we've defined and renders a bunch of MUI ListItems, Checkboxes, TextFields and IconButtons
-- Your app is going to be a set of pages, and those pages are made up of primitive components.
-But if you don't have layers of components between that it means your code is not well modularised.
-Another example could be if we said to you - no component should be longer than 50 lines of code.
-You'd probably go refactor to group common sets of primitives together into a new component.

-#### Advice for UI Testing

-- For cypress, consider adding `cy.wait(1000)` if necessary to add slight pauses in your tests if you find that the page is rendering slower than cypress is trying to test.
-- If you're having issues using Cypress on WSL2, try following [this guide](https://shouv.medium.com/how-to-run-cypress-on-wsl2-989b83795fb6).

-#### Other advice / help

-- You can welcome to use `enzyme` for testing if you prefer - as long as everything works by running `npm run test`.
-- One topic that has helped students is [mocking fetch calls with jest](https://medium.com/fernandodof/how-to-mock-fetch-calls-with-jest-a666ae1e7752).
-- The tutor will run an empty (reset) backend when running `npm run test` whilst marking.
-- Some students will run into `enzyme adapter` compatibility issues.
-If you run into these issues you can either:
-- Use this unofficial React 17 adapter: https://www.npmjs.com/package/@wojtekmaj/enzyme-adapter-react-17; or
-- Downgrade react and react-dom to 16, though this could break other things depending on what other dependencies you're using.

 #### Running tests

 Tests must be run from inside the `frontend` folder by running `npm run test`.
 Then you might need to press `a` to run all tests.